parse-community/release-automation-playground/README.md

 The expected outcomes are:
 - Definition of new GitHub labels
 - Definition of new forward looking branch structure to collect breaking changes to the next major release and allow for preleases
+- Definition of new PR commit templates and enforcement bots for auto-changelog creation
 - Definition of new changelog design for auto-update compatibility

 The current focus is on using [semantic-release](https://github.com/semantic-release/semantic-release) as release automator.